TheOdinProject/curriculum/organizing-js/factory-functions.md

 taco.printString(); // this prints "----TACO----"
 ```

-I'm guessing you can figure this one out on your own, but I'll explain.
 Because of the concept of scope neither of the functions created inside of `FactoryFunction` can be accessed outside of the function itself, which is why lines 9 and 10 above fail.
 The only way to use either of those functions is to `return` them in the object (see line 4), which is why we can call `taco.printString()` but _not_ `taco.capitalizeString()`.
 The big deal here is that even though _we_ can't access the `capitalizeString()` function, `printString()` can.
 That is closure.

 The concept of closure is the idea that functions retain their scope even if they are passed around and called outside of that scope.
 In this case `printString` has access to everything inside of `FactoryFunction`, even if it gets called outside of that function.